-I am Canada Research Chair (Tier 2) in Surveillance Studies and Associate Professor in the Sociology Department at Queen’s University, Kingston, Ontario, Canada.
+I am Canada Research Chair (Tier 2) in Surveillance Studies, based in the Surveillance Studies Centre (SSC), and Associate Professor in the Sociology Department at Queen’s University, Kingston, Ontario, Canada.
 I am also cross-appointed in the Department of Geography and am part of the Cultural Studies program.

 Until 31st August 2009, I was Reader in Surveillance Studies at the Global Urban Research Unit (GURU) at Newcastle University in the UK.
 I had an ESRC Research Fellowship for a project called ‘Cultures of Urban Surveillance’ which looked at the globalization of surveillance across different countries.
 In 2013, I spent two months as a Visiting Scholar at the University of Aarhus in Denmark and then ten months in Japan as a Japan Society for the Promotion of Science Invitation Fellow, based at Kwansei Gakuin University in Kobe, but also working with folks from Meiji University in Tokyo.
 I’ve previously been a visitor at the Pontifical Catholic University of Parana, Curitiba, Brazil and Waseda University, also in Tokyo.
 This completed, for now, the Cultures of Urban Surveillance project.
 My new project is called Smarter Cities? and you read about it here.